VadimKroytor/YelpReviewSentimentClassification/README.md

 # YelpReviewSentimentClassification
-Refer to the report.pdf file for detailed information pertaining to this project.
+Refer to the Report.pdf file for detailed information pertaining to this project.